 Viewers would be mistaken to think that “The Infiltrators” will show a lot of abuse by detention workers.
 No one gets beat up or called racist names.
 The worst “abuse” shown in the movie is when a guard gets angry at a detainee for loitering while on janitor duty.
 The guard yells at the detainee to keep mopping the floor, and then angrily kicks the detainee’s mop bucket away.
 The movie is obviously a very toned-down version of how people are treated in facilities such as this one.

-And the detention center looks a little too much like a movie version of a detention center, considering the horrific conditions of real immigration detention centers, which are basically jails under a different name.
+And the detention center looks like an unrealistic movie version of a detention center, considering the horrific conditions of real immigration detention centers, which are basically jails under a different name.
 And the movie unrealistically avoids showing any fighting or unsanitary conditions in the detention center.
 It’s hard to believe that an overcrowded, incarcerated population would be this peaceful and clean.
 It’s one of the reasons why the dramatized, scripted parts of the movie don’t look very authentic and does a disservice by not showing people the grim and disturbing realities of what really go on in these detention centers.

 The main “detention tension” shown in the movie is when Marco and Claudio get paranoid that the detention center’s “frogs” (the word used for detainees who snitch to the guards) will find out about their plans.
 And toward the end of the film, Marco convinces a group of detainees to join him in a protest by fasting.
 But aside from Claudio showing some signs of weight loss, the movie glosses over the impact of fasting, and it’s treated in a way that’s almost glib.
 One of the detainees quips that the reason why he immediately agrees to fasting is because the food in the detention center isn’t very good anyway.